Talk about hyphenation.

 a hard-working student, a good-looking girl

-ages and numbers before a noun
+ages and numbers before a noun eighteen-year-old students, a two-door car

 compound numbers from twenty-one to ninety-nine